Darwin, Northern Territory: Economy

 The two largest economic sectors are mining and tourism.
-Given its location, Darwin serves as a gateway for Australian travellers to Asia.
+Given its location, Darwin serves as a gateway for many Australian travellers to Asia.

 Mining and energy industry production exceeds $2.5 billion per annum.
 The most important mineral resources are gold, zinc, and bauxite, along with manganese and many others.
 The energy production is mostly off-shore with oil and natural gas from the Timor Sea, although there are significant uranium deposits near Darwin.
-Tourism employs 8% of Darwin residents and is expected to grow as domestic and international tourists are now spending time in Darwin during the Wet and Dry seasons.
+Tourism employs 8% of Darwin residents and is expected to grow as domestic and international tourists now spend time in Darwin during the wet and dry seasons.
 Federal spending is also a major contributor to the local economy.

-Darwin's importance as a port is expected to grow, due to the increased exploitation of petroleum in the nearby Timor Sea and to the completion of the railway link and continued expansion in trade with Asia.
+Darwin's importance as a port is expected to grow, due to the increased exploitation of petroleum in the nearby Timor Sea and to the completion of the Adelaide-Darwin railway line in 2004 and continued expansion in trade with Asia.
 During 2005, a number of major construction projects started in Darwin.
 One is the redevelopment of the Wharf Precinct, which includes a large convention and exhibition centre, apartment housing including Outrigger Pandanas and Evolution on Gardiner, retail and entertainment outlets including a large wave pool and safe swimming lagoon.
 The Chinatown project has also started with plans to construct Chinese-themed retail and dining outlets.

 Tourism

 Tourism is one of Darwin's largest industries and a major employment sector for the Northern Territory.
 In 2005–2006, 1.38 million people visited the Northern Territory.
 They stayed for 9.2 million nights and spent over $1.5 billion.
 The tourism industry directly employed 8,391 Territorians in June 2006, and, when indirect employment is included, tourism typically accounts for more than 14,000 jobs across the Territory.

 Darwin is a hub for tours to Kakadu National Park, Litchfield National Park and Katherine Gorge.
-The Territory is traditionally divided into the wet and dry, but there are up to six traditional seasons in Darwin.
+The year is traditionally divided into the wet and dry seasons, but there are up to six traditional seasons in Darwin.
 It is warm and sunny from May to September.
-Humidity rises during the green season, from October to April bringing thunderstorms and monsoonal rains which rejuvenates the landscape.
-Tourism is largely seasonal with most tourists visiting during the cooler dry season which runs from April to September.
+Humidity rises during the green season, from October to April, bringing thunderstorms and monsoonal rains that rejuvenate the landscape.
+Tourism is largely seasonal, with most tourists visiting during the cooler dry season, from April to September.